 Sarah’s work is inspired by interior design trends, a love for Midcentury design, antique textiles, and her own potted plant collection.
 Each piece begins as a drawing before being meticulously hand-stitched.
 In this way, the thread become more like ink or paint than traditional embroidery, which accentuates the bold shapes, patterns, and color in the compositions.

 Over the course of several years and lots of trial and error, Sarah has developed a very distinct embroidery style and aesthetic.
-In addition to exhibiting and selling finished pieces, Sarah shares her love of embroidery through a monthly Pattern Program and occasionally teaches workshops and master classes.
+In addition to exhibiting and selling finished pieces, Sarah shares her love of embroidery through a monthly Pattern Program and occasionally teaches workshops and master classes all over the world.

 For more information about Sarah's process and materials, please the FAQ page.